MshariAlsayari/Magic-RecyclerView-Compose/README.md

 ## VerticalSwipe

-In this example we should have a model let's say Anime and it must extend from base class SelectableItemBase
+We have two kine of Lists ***Fixed list and Pagination List***, we will explain both of them but first we need to explain some classes that we probably need them. let's say we have List of Anime.It must extend from the base class ***SelectableItemBase*** and if we need add actions on items like Delete, Edit or Archive ...etc we have the SwipableAction class

 ```
 data class Anime (